poolup-devs/poolup_backend/README.md

 POST request

-- Registers an account in the database by providing an email, first name, last name, and password of at least 8 digits.
+- Permanently registers an account in the database and returns an authentication token.
+- Must provide an email, first name, last name, and password of at least 8 digits.
 - The `username` property is updated by parsing the email.
 - The `school` property is updated by parsing the email.
 If the school cannot be identified during sign-up, the field is set to **null**, and the account will still be created.
     - To perform email parsing, a Schools collection is assumed to exist in the database that contains the two properties: emailDomain and school